servo/tendril/README.md

 conversion can easily be parallelized, if we find a practical need to convert huge chunks of text all at once.

-### C compatible

-Clients of the html5ever C API should enjoy the same zero-copy parsing performance.

-*Solution:* Provide **a C API** for creating and using these refcounted strings.
-Conversion to (pointer, length) is provided as an `inline` function in a C header file.

 ### Sendable

 We don't need to share strings between threads, but we do need to move them.